Auditing Acadia University Courses

 Fees

-Most undergraduate courses now require the use of Acadia's learning management system, Moodle, to view course notes and supporting course materials.
-In instances where ALL members would like to gain access to course materials on Moodle, a fee of $50 will be charged prior to registration.
+Acadia undergraduate courses are hosted on Acadia's learning management system, Moodle.
+To enable ALL members to gain access to course materials and instructor communications on Moodle, a fee of $50 will be charged prior to registration.

 When should I apply to audit a course?